 - Practice online vigilance: for example, avoid opening email attachments from unfamiliar sources, or responding to official-looking emails asking for financial information such as credit card details.

 Practising good risk management is as important for your data as it is for physical property, and is well worth the effort.
 A hacking event can lead to financial loss, distress and major disruption.
-For more tips on cyber protection check our previous article on protecting sensitive data and information.
+For more tips on cyber protection check our our other cyber security articles.

 Tags: asset protection, risk management, security